How does COVID-19 relate to the flu?

-It’s a tragedy when a child dies from a disease that can be prevented.
-VDH counts individual cases of children who die from the flu to better define the risk factors and complications that result in this outcome.
-Since we started counting flu-associated deaths in children,, there have been between one and six deaths each flu season.
+It’s a tragedy when a child dies from a preventable disease.
+VDH counts individual cases of children who die from the flu.
+This helps to better define the risk factors and complications that result in this outcome.
+Since we started counting flu-associated deaths in children, there have been between one and six deaths each flu season.

 - Novel Influenza A Infections

 Flu viruses, especially flu A strains, are always changing or mutating.
 Human infections with novel (new) flu viruses can happen in three ways:

 - spillover: where a sick animal infects a human,

 - genetic drift:where small mutations in the viral genome result in a new virus, or

 - genetic shift: (where two different flu viruses swap parts of their genomes to create something completely new).

 All three of these instances can result in a new virus that the human population does not have any immunity to, potentially leading to a pandemic.
 The global community is very concerned about flu pandemics so we closely monitor for these situations, perform contact tracing, and investigate the circumstances.
 In the United States, there have been two cases of human infection with a novel flu A virus in the past two years.
 Neither of these occurred in Virginia and neither resulted in additional infections.

 Both of these conditions are important, but relatively rare, so the time VDH spends investigating and counting these cases is worthwhile.

 What does our data tell us about the 2021-2022 flu season so far?